 Create an exhaustive repository of all country names in all languages.

+Change “in any language” to “in any script.”

+Limit the list to “principal languages” and “official UN languages” where the principal languages are the official or de facto national languages and the statutory or de facto provincial languages of that country.
+This proposal draws on ethnologue.com as a starting point for definitions.

-Some Work Track members expressed support for maintaining the current treatment for long-form and short-form country names, noting that this appeared to be an acceptable outcome in the 2012 round.
-The Work Track co-leaders put forward a proposal to maintain reservation of short-form and long-form names listed in the ISO 3166-standard and translations of the short-form and long-form names in any language.
-Please see section c. for proposed text.
+Some Work Track members expressed support for maintaining the current treatment for long-form and short-form country names listed in the ISO 3166-1 standard, noting that this appeared to be an acceptable outcome in the 2012 round.
+The Work Track co-leaders put forward a proposal to maintain reservation of short-form and long-form names listed in the ISO 3166-1 standard and translations of the short-form and long-form names in any language, which received some support from the Work Track.
+Draft recommendations suggest maintaining reservation of short-form and long-form names listed in the ISO 3166-1 standard and ask for community input on the issue of translations.

 5.2.3 Short- or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency

 The Work Track discussed benefits and drawbacks associated with reserving names in this category.
-Work Track members noted that these are similar to benefits and drawbacks identified for short-form and long-form names.
+Work Track members noted that these are similar to benefits and drawbacks identified for short-form and long-form names listed in the ISO 3166-1 standard.

 Some Work Track members expressed support for maintaining the treatment included in the 2012 Applicant Guidebook.
 From another perspective, it may be appropriate to eliminate this category, because the ISO standard does not include a definition for the term “exceptionally reserved.”
+Draft recommendations suggest maintaining reservation of these strings.

 5.2.4 Separable component of a country name designated on the "Separable Country Name List", or is a translation of a name appearing on the list, in any language